codrin-postu/Numar-Optimal-Dijkstra/README.md

-# Numar-Optimal-Dijkstra
+# Optimal Number Dijkstra Modified

-Dijkstra modificat ca sa testeze numarul optimal de KM pentru un drum de la s la t
+Dijkstra modified to find the optimal KM count for a path from s to t.

 ## Prerequisites